 Biography

-Ann Marie Navar, M.D., Ph.D., is an Associate Professor in the Departments of Internal Medicine and Population and Data Sciences and a member of the Division of Cardiology at UT Southwestern Medical Center.
-A board-certified cardiologist, she joined the UT Southwestern faculty in 2020 and specializes in preventive cardiology.
+Ann Marie Navar, M.D., Ph.D., is an Associate Professor in the Departments of Internal Medicine and Population and Data Sciences at UT Southwestern Medical Center and a member of the Division of Cardiology.
+She specializes in preventive cardiology.

-Dr. Navar earned her medical degree at Duke University and her Ph.D. in global disease epidemiology and control at the Johns Hopkins Bloomberg School of Public Health.
-Also at Duke, she completed a residency in internal medicine and pediatrics and a fellowship in cardiology, as well as a research fellowship at the Duke Clinical Research Institute.
+Originally from Corpus Christi, Dr. Navar holds a bachelor's degree in Spanish from the University of Texas at Austin.
+She earned her doctorate in global disease epidemiology and control at Johns Hopkins School of Health.
+She earned her medical degree, completed a combined residency in internal medicine and pediatrics, and completed a research fellowship at Duke University in North Carolina.

-The author of numerous scholarly articles and a frequent invited speaker, Dr. Navar’s research interests include cardiovascular disease prevention and epidemiology, mining real-world data including information available in electronic health records, and risk prediction and communication.
+Dr. Navar’s research interests include cardiovascular disease prevention and epidemiology, mining real-world data including information available in electronic health records, and risk prediction and communication.
 She serves as an associate editor of JAMA Cardiology and is a board member of the American Society for Preventive Cardiology.
+She is the author of numerous published articles and is frequently invited to guest lecture.

 Education